-A.S., Owensboro Community College, KY; B.S.
-Chemistry, Kentucky Wesleyan College, KY; M.S.
-Analytical Chemistry, Western Kentucky University, Bowling Green; Ph.D., Organometallic Chemistry, Uinversity of Kentucky, Lexington.
+A.S., Owensboro Community College, Kentucky; B.S.
+Chemistry, Kentucky Wesleyan College; M.S.
+Analytical Chemistry, Western Kentucky University, Bowling Green; Ph.D., Organometallic Chemistry, University of Kentucky, Lexington.

-Dr. Chad Snyder joined the Grace science faculty in fall 2015.
+Chad Snyder joined the Grace science faculty in the fall of 2015.
 He brings expertise to Grace in undergraduate and faculty research in organic chemistry.
-Chad also has a special interest in biblical apologetics.
+Snyder also has a special interest in biblical apologetics.

 B.A. in Biology and Chemistry, Trinity Christian College; Ph.D. in Resource Ecology and Management-Aquatics, University of Michigan

 Nathan Bosch joined the Grace College faculty in 2008.
 He is passionate about teaching and mentoring all ages of students to value and care for our valuable water resources.
 To better understand how to take care of aquatic ecosystems, he has studied lakes and rivers in Illinois, Indiana, Michigan and Ohio.
 At Grace College, he fulfills the role of associate professor in environmental science as well as the director of the Center for Lakes & Streams, a research center at Grace College.
 Before moving to Winona Lake and joining Grace College, Bosch earned his Ph.D. at the University of Michigan while also working as a researcher at the Cooperative Institute for Limnology and Ecosystems Research in Ann Arbor, Michigan.
 He is married and has four children.
 When he is not on a lake or in a stream, he can be found playing at home with his kids.

 Some of the positions you can obtain: